vineetkala11/Microservice/README.md

 ## Prerequisite

 - Java 8
-- Docker (I was using docker for desktop windows version=18.09.2)
+- Docker (I am using docker for desktop windows version=18.09.2)
-- Kubernetes (I was using built in "docker for desktop" kubernetes)
+- Kubernetes (I am using built in "docker for desktop" kubernetes)
 - Install kubectl
 - Clone this repository and run "mvn clean install" inside all four projects (CatalogService, EurekaServer, Gateway, CatalogData)